-This article originally published as Cuba Welches On Freedom For Dissidents
+This article originally published as Cuba Welches On Freedom For Dissidents.

 Why not subscribe, facebook or twitter us?
 Are you willing to commit to spreading the truth to the American People?